Regional Impact

 Pacific Northwest National Laboratory (PNNL) is an asset for the nation, our region, and local communities.
 Headquartered in Richland, Washington, with growing locations in Sequim, Seattle, and Portland, we are one of the largest employers in Eastern Washington, the second-largest research institution in the state, and a major contributor to the regional economy.

 PNNL takes a multidisciplinary approach to complex challenges.
-Collaborations—with utilities, industry, universities, ports, cities, Tribes, states, and more—are key to moving discoveries from the lab to impacts on the ground.
-We are eager to partner in our region to demonstrate new technologies or methods locally that can then be scaled nationally.
+Collaborations with utilities, industry, universities, ports, cities, Tribes, states, and partners are key to moving discoveries from the lab to impacts on the ground.
+We are eager to partner with regional stakeholders to demonstrate new technologies or methods that can then be scaled nationally.

 Supporting Our Regional Energy Transition

-PNNL is committed to supporting our communities and region in a resilient, equitable, net-zero energy transition.
-We provide unbiased technical expertise and multidisciplinary studies to help decision makers, planners, and industry clarify needs and identify solutions to reduce carbon emissions while minimizing costs and burdens on communities.
+PNNL is committed to supporting our communities and region in a resilient, reliable, and affordable energy transition.
+We provide unbiased technical expertise and multidisciplinary studies to help decision makers, planners, and industry clarify needs and implement solutions to enhance energy reliability and security while minimizing costs and burdens on communities.

 Some areas where PNNL research and development studies and technical assistance are informing the regional energy transition include: